heig-PRO-b04/java-backend/wiki/APIv1.Endpoints.md

 }
 ```

+On success, the server will send a token associated to the user making the request.

 The `code` consists of a 4-letter-long sequence of hexadecimal digits, prefixed by the "0x" sequence.
 Codes must use only capital letters.

 The emoji mapping table is as follows :